ERM Power signs two LGC offtake agreements with Nexif Energy

 The deal with Nexif will see ERM Power buy LGCs produced by the Lincoln Gap Wind Farm in the future.

-This is one of the two renewables projects reported by ERM Power in its half-year financial results in February.
+This is one of the two renewables projects that ERM Power reported in its half-year financial results in February.

-ERM Power will buy all of the energy and LGCs produced by the Hamilton Solar Farm.
+ERM Power will buy all of the power and LGCs produced by the Hamilton Solar Farm.

-Stretch said the latest announcement further reinforced the company’s commitment to supporting the growth of renewable sources of energy in Australia.
+Stretch said the latest announcement further indicated the company’s commitment to supporting the growth of renewable sources of energy in Australia.

 He added: “Reducing emissions from the electricity sector is an important part of a long-term plan to reduce greenhouse gas emissions.